metarhia/impress/README.md

 ### Metarhia and Impress application server way

-- Applied code need to be simple and secure, so we use code sandboxing with v8 isolated contexts, worker threads and minimal trusted npm dependencies;
+- Applied code needs to be simple and secure, so we use code sandboxing with v8 isolated contexts, worker threads and minimal trusted npm dependencies;
-- Domain code need to be separated from system code; so we use DDE, layered (onion) architecture, DI, SOLID:DIP principle and contract-based approach;
+- Domain code needs to be separated from system code; so we use DDE, layered (onion) architecture, DI, SOLID, DIP principle and contract-based approach;
-- Impress supports both stateful applications with RPC and client-session sticky to servers; microservices, centralized and distributed architectire;
+- Impress supports both stateful applications with RPC and client-session sticky to servers; microservices, centralized and distributed architecture;
-- No I/O is faster even then async I/O, so we hold state in memory and use lazy I/O for persistent storage;
+- No I/O is faster even than async I/O, so we hold state in memory and use lazy I/O for persistent storage;

 ## Features

 - Auto API routing, just create endpoint files as an async js lambda function;
-- API code live reload with file system watch (when files changes on disk);
+- API code live reload with file system watch (when files change on disk);
 - Graceful shutdown and application state recovery after reload;
 - Minimum code size and dependencies;
 - Can scale on multiple threads and servers;
-- Code sandboxing for security, dependency injection and context isolation;
+- Code sandboxing for security, dependency injection, and context isolation;
 - Utilize multiple CPU cores and serve multiple ports with worker threads;
 - Inter-process communication and shared memory used for state management;
 - State synchronization mechanism with transactions and subscription;